 One big opportunity for Camden is to add some small market activity.
 The market in Ithaca is a great example.
 On Saturdays, everyone goes to the market which is held in a shed that is 500 feet long, outside town.

 Camden would not necessarily copy this, but a group of small sheds/day stalls could be added in various locations to create small "hubs" on the waterfront, on the two greens, and down the local streets such as Mechanic, Chestnut, Bay View and Atlantic Ave.
-Freeport has a series of great "Makers Markets" during the summer.
+Freeport has a series of great "Makers Markets" during the summer that can serve as an example.

 Takeaways to help take Camden to the next level

-What we propose is that you create a team of local residents as part of a Placemaking Discussion team.
-The goal would be to advance a series of conversations around small scale changes that could improve Camden.
+What we propose is that Camden creates a team of local residents as part of a Placemaking Discussion team.
+The goal would be to advance a series of conversations around small scale changes that could improve the town in meaningful ways.
 We call these kinds of changes LQC (Lighter, Quicker, Cheaper) activations.
+Below are a few ideas.

-- Focus special attention on the main intersection to transform it from a place mainly for cars and traffic into a thriving Heart of Camden
+- Focus special attention on the main intersection to transform it from a place mainly for cars and traffic into a thriving community heart for the Camden community.

-- Improve the waterfront experience by adding temporary activities along the core waterfront such as temporary restaurants/kiosks and possibly by building a bridge that connects to the area below the library and amphitheater
+- Improve the waterfront experience by adding temporary activities along the waterfront such as temporary restaurants/kiosks and possibly by building a bridge that connects to the area below the library and amphitheater.

 Other communities to look to for inspiration